Llanddwyn Island Image of lighthouse and coastline

 It is simply stunning, and so are the views across to Snowdonia.
 The rooms are five-star luxury and there’s a fine dining restaurant, Le Dragon Rouge.
 It’s one of the best castles to stay in Wales.

-Ye Olde Bull’s Head is another of the best hotels in Anglesey, with one of the best restaurants in North Wales downstairs.
+The Bull and Townhouse, dating back to the 15th century, is another of the best hotels in Anglesey, with one of the best restaurants in North Wales downstairs.

 It’s in Beaumaris, home to the fine Castle that’s part of a UNESCO World Heritage Site along with those in Conwy, Caernarfon and Harlech.